Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The SCO member states adhere to the following principles:

-mutual respect for the sovereignty, independence, territorial integrity of states and the inviolability of state borders, non-aggression, non-interference in internal affairs, non-use of force or threat of force in international relations, renunciation of unilateral military superiority in adjacent areas;
+mutual respect for sovereignty, independence, territorial integrity states and the inviolability of state borders, non-aggression, non-interference in internal affairs, non-use of force or threat of force in international relations, renunciation of unilateral military superiority in adjacent areas;

-step-by-step implementation of joint actions in areas of common interest;
+gradual implementation of joint actions in areas of common interest;

-peaceful resolution of disagreements between Member States;
+peaceful resolution of disagreements between member states;

 preventing any illegal actions directed against the interests of the SCO;